p13tarunkk/p13tarunkk.github.io/_posts/2021-07-09-Product_Case.md

 <p style="color: #EA2F65"> <b> 1) Situation Understanding - Ask Clarifying Questions</b></p>

 First, narrow down the broad problem by gathering as much information as possible.
-PMs are expected to throughly understand the problem and the underlying context before moving to solutions.
+PMs are expected to thoroughly understand the problem and the underlying context before moving to solutions.

 Reiterate the problem to avoid any misses. <br> E.g. "Let me make sure that I understood the problem clearly....[state the problem statement here]".
 <br>  Also, if it is an existing product, verify your understanding of the product with the interviewer.  <br>  E.g.